FrxstyDev/FrxstyDev/README.md

 # 💫 About Me:
 👋 Hi, I'm from Greece!
 I’m passionate about developing and gaming.
-Currently learning Python and JavaScript to enhance my programming skills.
 Always eager to connect—feel free to reach out!

 ## 🌐 Socials: